jssimporter/JSSImporter/README.md

 defaults write com.github.autopkg API_PASSWORD apiPassword
 ```

-### Example: Adding distribution points.
+### Adding distribution points.
 You will need to specify your distribution points in the preferences as well.
 The JSSImporter will copy packages and scripts to all configured distribution points using the ```JSS_REPOS``` key.
 The value of this key is an array of dictionaries, which means you have to switch tools and use PlistBuddy.
+Of course, if you want to go all punk rock and edit this by hand like a savage, go for it.
+At least use vim.

+#### AFP/SMB Distribution Points
+AFP and SMB distribution points are easy to configure.
 Each distribution point is represented by a simple dictionary, with two keys: ```name```, and ```password```.
 The rest of the information is pulled automatically from the JSS.
-(As soon as the ```jamf mount ... -passhash``` makes sense, this may become unnecessary).

 - ```name``` is the name of your Distribution Point as specified in the JSS' "Computer Management => File Share Distribution Points" page.
 - ```password``` is the password for the user specified for the "Read/Write" account for this distribution point at "Computer Management => File Share Distribution Points => File Sharing => Read/Write Account => Password", NOT the API user's password (They are different, right?)

+### Example:
 ```
 # Create our key and array
 /usr/libexec/PlistBuddy -c "Add :JSS_REPOS array" ~/Library/Preferences/com.github.autopkg.plist